porteux/porteux/README.md

 To install new applications that are not in the App Store or in the Slackware repository, AppImage format is recommended.
 If an application is not available in AppImage, Flatpak is available by default and can be used to download and install any software available in Flatpak repositories.

-To download a Slackware package that is not present in PorteuX and convert it to a XZM module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
+To download a Slackware package that is not present in PorteuX and convert it to a XZM module, run the command `getpkg -m [packageName]` (e.g. `getpkg -m gimp`).
 After the XZM module is created, double-click or call `activate [moduleName]` to activate it.
 It's recommended to move the module to the `porteux/modules` folder to ensure it is automatically loaded after boot.

 To build anything inside PorteuX, it's recommended to download and activate the `05-devel` XZM module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate the `06-crippled-sources` XZM module.